nokia/SReXperts/docs/eda/beginner/digital-twin.md

 The EDA instance you are using for this activity is shared across all groups, which means you need to scope your work to a specific namespace to avoid conflicts with other attendees going over the same activity.

 EDA supports the notion of namespaces, which allow operators to scope their resources to a specific namespace, which in our case would be a "workspace" for your group.
-Make sure you check what group ID you have been assigned and execute the namespace creation command to create your unique namespace by replacing <ID> with your group number:
+Make sure you check what group ID you have been assigned and execute the namespace creation command to create your unique namespace by replacing `<ID>` with your group number.

 ```bash title="Execute on the 1.srexperts.net instance"
 edactl namespace bootstrap create --from-namespace eda group<ID> #(1)!
 ```

-1. Make sure to replace <ID> with your group number.
+1. Make sure to replace `<ID>` with your group number.

 This command should create a namespace in EDA that you should be using for the rest of the activity.
 In the EDA UI go and select your freshly minted namespace: